Listen to the Podcast

 What you don’t want to happen is, it goes against you, the stock goes down, because here you’re still looking for the stock to go up.
 What you don’t want to happen is if it goes down against you, and you’re down about $3600, so what you do is then get rid of the stock, and now the price would be here at $105, and now you’re left with this.

-Because you could just do it this way and say, I don’t want to take more losses on the stock.
-And then that stock starts to go back against you, and now you’re in an inverted position and you create a secondary loss, because now you’re losing again, when that stock continues to go back up.
+Because you could do it this way and say, I don’t want to take more losses on the stock.
+And then that stock starts to go back against you, and now you’re in an inverted position, and you create a subsequent loss because now you’re losing again when that stock continues to go back up.

 You don’t want to flip flop a lot on these kinds of positions, because you don’t want to get yourself inverted.
-In that case, just kind of collect your profits from the premium, and take your money and run and if you’re worried about your stock position, then just simply get out.
-But in general, you could see how this is a nice way to collect a little bit of an extra, additional money from a safer position.
+In that case, just collect your profits from the premium, and take your money and run and if you’re worried about your stock position, then get out.
+But in general, you could see how this is an excellent way to collect a little bit of extra, additional money from a safer position.

 Don’t sell more than what you have